qmcuhk/qmcuhk.github.io/README.md

 layout: news
 ---
 ```
-- the corresponding picture for this news is stored in `../assets/`, and the relative path is the front matter entry `picture-path`
+- The corresponding picture for this news is stored in `../assets/`, and the relative path is the front matter entry `picture-path`
 - Only when the value of `tag` is news will this news item be published, otherwise it will not be displayed in "news page".
 The `layout` entry controls the layout design of this news page.
-- the collection of news is published on `/news`, and each news item is published on `/posts/`.
+- The collection of news is published on `/news`, and each news item is published on `/posts/`.
 The news items in the "news page" will be arranged chronologically according to the `date` entry in the front matter.
 - The first paragraph of this markdown file is considered as the excerption of this news item, and will be displayed on the "news page" `/news`.
 The 2nd, 3rd paragraph and all the rest will only be shown inside the news item published on `/posts/`